Reading and writing data

 class()

-tof tibbles are an S3 class identical to tbl_df
+tof tibbles are an S3 class identical to tbl_df, but

 with one additional attribute (“panel”). tidytof stores